qiskit-community/qiskit-dynamics/docs/userguide/how_to_configure_simulations.rst

 How-to customize simulations using model transformations and evaluation modes
 =============================================================================

-Qiskit Dynamics provides model transformations and different numerical methods for evaluating models that can be used to customize how a simulation is done, with the potential to decrease overall simulation time.
+Qiskit Dynamics provides various options for configuring simulations that can impact solver performance.
+These options include choosing between dense and sparse array representations, different differential equation solvers, and model transformations that modify the definition of the problem.
+Depending on the specifics of the problem, different configurations can yield better performance.

 Here we walk through some of these options, covering: